Xotic750/inspect-x/README.md

 be formatted according to the returned Object.
 This is similar to how JSON.stringify() works.

+`es5-shim.js` monkey-patches a JavaScript context to contain all EcmaScript 5 methods that can be faithfully emulated with a legacy JavaScript engine.

+`es5-sham.js` monkey-patches other ES5 methods as closely as possible.
+For these methods, as closely as possible to ES5 is not very close.
+Many of these shams are intended only to allow code to be written to ES5 without causing run-time errors in older engines.
+In many cases, this means that these shams cause many ES5 methods to silently fail.
+Decide carefully whether this is what you want.
+Note: es5-sham.js requires es5-shim.js to be able to work properly.

+`json3.js` monkey-patches the EcmaScript 5 JSON implimentation faithfully.

+`es6.shim.js` provides compatibility shims so that legacy JavaScript engines behave as closely as possible to ECMAScript 6 (Harmony).

 **See**: https://nodejs.org/api/util.html#util_util_inspect_object_options
 **Version**: 1.0.4
 **Author:** Xotic750 <Xotic750@gmail.com>